kevgo/has/README.md

 ### files and folders

-Check existence of file using globs ([example](features/file-name.feature)):
+Check that a file exists ([example](features/file-name.feature)):

 ```
 has [no] file <glob>
 ```

-Check existence of folder using glob ([example](features/folder.feature)):
+Check that a folder exists ([example](features/folder.feature)):

 ```
 has [no] folder <glob>
 ```

-Check that a file contains (amongst other things) a piece of text:
+Check that a file includes the given text:

 ```
 has [no] file <glob> --containing <text>
 ```

-Check that a file contains (amongst other things) a regex:
+Check that file content matches the given regex:

 ```
 has [no] file <glob> --matching <regex>